acutario/decoratex/README.md

 The decorations definition needs to be placed before schema definition, and then, you should add `add_decorations` inside the schema block: this will automatically add the virtual fields to your model.

-Finally, you can use the `decorate` funciton of your model module to populate the fields that you need with the function associated to them.
+Finally, you can use the `decorate` function of your model module to populate the fields that you need with the function associated to them.

 ```elixir
 post = Post